-The Shaker practices of equality of the sexes and races, celibacy, pacifism, and communal ownership of property to create a heaven on earth.
+He found Shaker practices attractive.
+They included equality of the sexes and races, celibacy, pacifism and communal ownership of property to create a heaven on earth.

 The Jewett family history tells of some of his experiences:

 “The wicked lookers-on of that day called these zealous souls by many nick-names, among which were the “New Lights,” “Come Outers ” and “Merry Dancers.”
 Stories were circulated of the queer things that were done by the Shakers.
 Some of these were black stories and some were shaded to suit the company that listened.
 Sometimes they were more mirthful than malicious.

-The Shakers now held their hour of worship at the residence of James Jewett.
-Here the faithful and unfaithful congregated and for eleven years the old “Shaker Hill ” resounded with more singing and shouting and shaking than has ever been heard, since that date, throughout the whole town of Enfield.
+“The Shakers now held their hour of worship at the residence of James Jewett.
+Here the faithful and unfaithful congregate.
+For 11 years the old “Shaker Hill ” resounded with more singing and shouting and shaking than has ever been heard, since that date, throughout the whole town of Enfield.
 In those meetings, the voice of God was the voice of the people.

-It was quick and powerful, and sharper than any two-edged sword.
+“It was quick and powerful, and sharper than any two-edged sword.
 To attend this meeting men and women would travel for miles.
 In summer it was on foot or on horseback, and in winter it was sometimes on an ox sled.

-James Jewett had a singular visitor from the State of Maine. … He called on his New Light brother Jewett, and received faith.
+“James Jewett had a singular visitor from the State of Maine. … He called on his New Light brother Jewett, and received faith.

-This man says he was suddenly taken from his chair by some unknown power and spun like a top.
+“This man says he was suddenly taken from his chair by some unknown power and spun like a top.
 He whirled out of the house, down to the shore of the Mascoma Lake, and then back to the same place again.
 This confirmed him in his faith and he became a zealous preacher of the gospel.
-It was an odd way to ordain a minister, and yet no more singular than it was to strike a man with blindness and throw him to the ground, in order to convert him.
+It was an odd way to ordain a minister, and yet no more singular than it was to strike a man with blindness and throw him to the ground, in order to convert him.”

-Jewett was an active Shaker until his death in 1804, but the Shaker community continued to grow and prosper long after his death, growing to hundreds of members who managed more than 200 buildings over 3,000 acres of land.
+Jewett practiced Shakerism until his death in 1804.
+The Shaker community continued to grow and prosper long after his death.
+It grew to hundreds of members who managed more than 200 buildings over 3,000 acres of land.